videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/events.md

 ### hls-stopped

-- This event will be emitted when `HLS` of the meeting is started.
+- This event will be emitted when `HLS` of the meeting is stopped.

 #### Example